Annelies Štrba

 Photo Annelies Strba

-Annelies Štrba (*1947 in Zug) is a Swiss photo and video artist.
+Annelies Štrba (*1947) is a Swiss photo and video artist.
 She completed her photographic training in 1966 and had her first exhibition at Kunsthalle Zürich in 1990.
 At that time, Štrba's photographic œuvre already comprised over 10,000 photographs that she had taken since the early 1960s.
 In her work, Štrba explores possibilities of subjective experiences and memories becoming images.
 Her works are represented in international collections including Centre Pompidou, Paris, France, Swiss National Museum, Zurich, Switzerland and Hamburger Kunsthalle Collection, Germany, among others.